judyratfield/nlp_final_project/README.md

 6) Classify - combines solutions from 1-5 to classify sentiment of customer and to which agent should the customer be assigned to

 7) Evaluation - Notebook that contains evaluations done on new unseen recordings, including Ablation study

+*PLEASE NOTE: Some models created are too large to be uploaded here in the Github repo.
+You may have to run the notebooks to create them or be able to download them.
+Should you encounter any issues on running the notebooks or accessing any models, feel free to reach out to us.